 The study also identified three key facets of youth programs effective in promoting PYD, facets that are hallmarks of the 4-H Theory of Change: 1.
 Positive and sustained relationships between a young person and an adult; 2.
 Life-skill building activities; and 3.
 Opportunities for youth participation in and leadership of valued activities in family, school, or community settings.

 Across more than 100 publications and even more talks around the nation and world, Drs.
-Lerner and Lerner, and their students explained that 4-H was proven to be the exemplar of a youth program that transformed PYD into contributions vital for enhancing families, communities, and ultimately the institutions of civil society and democracy.
+Lerner and Lerner, and their students explained that 4-H was an exemplar of a youth program that transformed PYD into contributions vital for enhancing families, communities, and ultimately the institutions of civil society and democracy.
 They predicted that, as adults, 4-H youth would become leaders of a vibrant America.

-With the newly received grant, we will try to demonstrate that this prediction is true.
-The research team will recontact as many of the participants of the original study, who are now young adults, and collect information about work activities, health and well-being, and, especially, the family, community, and national contributions and civic engagement of these young people.
-In addition, to extend the youth-development leadership of 4-H programs to the current generations of American youth, the research team will conduct a small replication of the original 4-H study.
+With this new study, we will try to demonstrate that this prediction is true.
+The research team is reconnecting with the participants of the original study, who are now young adults.
+The team is collecting information about work activities, health and well-being, and, especially, the family, community, and national contributions and civic engagement of these young people.
+In addition, to extend the youth-development leadership of 4-H programs to the current generations of American youth, the research team is conducting a small replication of the original 4-H study.